ConradIrwin/pry-rescue/README.md

 These last examples relies on having pry-rescue in the load path (i.e. at least in the gemset, or Gemfile of the program).
 If that is not true, you can use absolute paths.
-The hook files do not require the whole of pry-rescue, nor is any of pry itself loaded until you trigger the signal.
+The hook files do not require the whole of pry-rescue, nor is any of Pry itself loaded until you trigger the signal.

 ```